cosmos/cosmos-sdk/docs/building-modules/intro.md

 ## Synopsis

 Modules define most of the logic of any SDK application.
-Developers compose module together to build their custom application-specific blockchains.
+Developers compose module together using the Cosmos SDK to build their custom application-specific blockchains.
 This document outlines the basic concepts behind SDK modules and how to approach module management.

 - [Role of Modules in an SDK application](#role-of-modules-in-an-sdk-application)
 - [How to Approach Building Modules as a Developer](#how-to-approach-building-modules-as-a-developer)